LaurenElaine/dsc-phase-1-project-v2-4/README.md

  - [LinkedIn](https://www.linkedin.com/in/lauren-brown-97944722a/)

 ## Repository Structure
 This repository's structure is outlined below for ease of access.
 The images and data files are available for reference.
-The PDFs folder holds renderings of the jupyter notebook, readme and presentation in a more accessible and readable format.
+The .gitignore files maintains a list of files that are to be ignored for this repository due to irrelavance or the files large size.
+The PDFs folder holds renderings of the GitHub repository, jupyter notebook, readme file, and presentation in a more accessible and readable format.
 The readme file along with the materials in the PDFs folder provide a summary of the in depth analysis outlined in the jupyter notebook file.

 ```bash
 ├── Images